 Day 1: ARRIVE YANGON (D)

 Upon arrival in Yangon we will be greeted by our local guide and taken to a local restaurant for dinner before being transferred to our hotel.
-Yangon, formerly known as Rangoon is known with its impressive colonial and spiritual heritage and the magnificent 2500-year-old Shwedagon Pagoda.
+Yangon, formerly known as Rangoon is known for its impressive colonial and spiritual heritage and the magnificent 2500-year-old Shwedagon Pagoda.
 Overnight in Jasmine Palace Hotel, Yangon.

 Day 2: YANGON (B/L/D)

 After breakfast we visit Chauk Htut Gyi Pagoda (70 m long reclining Buddha image) followed by Kalaywa Tawya Monastery where over 1200 monks and novices reside.
 Here we enjoy a great photo shoot of the novices bathing and having their daily meal in the hall.

 After lunch at a local restaurant, we travel downtown to see and photograph the old colonial quarter before visiting the lively and colourful China town.
 Dinner will be at a local restaurant with a great view over the city.
 Overnight in Jasmine Palace Hotel, Yangon.

 Day 3: YANGON – HEHO – KAKKU – LOIKAW (B/L/D)

 We depart early for our flight to Heho.
 Upon arrival, we commence our long day of travel, stopping along the road for photography as required.
 Our first major stop will be Kakku, one of Myanmar’s most spectacular sights, a huge collection of 2,478 stupas which are believed to have been commissioned as far back as 2,00 years ago with some dating the site back to the 3rd Century BC and credit it as being founded by the Indian Emperor Ashoka.
 Upon arrival in Loikaw we will go to a local monastery to photograph a Monk praying.
 Overnight in Famous Hotel, Loikaw.